Roger Milla: Biography

 His birth certificate as well as his passport implies his name as Roger Miller due to a clerical error and misunderstanding.
 His parents wanted to give him the surname of his uncle 'Milla' by the time he was born.
 He was often referred to as Miller whenever he featured in high-profile international matches with World Cup statistical sheets referring to him as Miller speaks volume of how far his name had been mispronounced and wrongly heard in international community.
 His family moved to Douala when he was 11.

 His father worked on the railroads and Milla had the fortune of travelling all over the nation on many occasions in his childhood.
 He was raised up in the streets of Yaoundé and he hailed from a typical middle-class family so that his parents were able to provide him a satisfactory education.
 However, his parents were unhappy when they noticed that Milla was going after football and they were initially reluctant to accept their son playing the sport of football.

-He learnt the art of playing football by playing barefoot with fellow kids on dirt streets and roads and in most of the occasions he played with an orange or a tin can as an alternate option for a ball.
+He learnt the art of playing football by playing barefoot with fellow kids on dirt streets and roads and in most of the occasions he played with an orange or a tin can as an alternative option for a ball.
 He also had the habit of kicking lemons and rags tied together into balls.
 He along with other children had to play in dusty courts since Cameroon had not yet established children soccer academies at that time and Cameroon did not have the luxury of well maintained fields nor did they afford to have licensed coaches.
 It was revealed that Milla played football solely for leisure, fun and entertainment purposes and did not think seriously of making it as his career and he went onto polish his football skills during school vacations.

-It is revealed that people in Cameroon nicknamed him as Pelé with reference to Brazilian football legend Pelé.
-He considers Nkodo Sitony as his favorite singer.
 Roger Milla himself said that he had finished high school but his claim has been refuted by some Cameroonian writers.
 He has three brothers with different surnames such as Joseph Debouba, Jacques Edjanque and Alexandre Diboussi.
 He nearly quit the sport after his mother's untimely death at home during the time when he played soccer in a distant arena and also due to his wife had become pregnant as the couple were awaiting for their second child.